Midnight Bisou: 2019: four-year-old campaign

 "I've been around a lot of good fillies, but there's something good and unique about this filly," said Asmussen.
 "Her personality and demeanor.
 Her ability to take care of herself and her will to win.
 Because we all know if she doesn't have that will to win, she's not going to win the races that she does."

 With the win, Midnight Bisou earned a "Win and You're In" berth in the 2019 Breeders' Cup Distaff.

 In the NTRA Top Thoroughbred Poll of August 26, she was ranked second among all active race horses in North America, behind just Bricks and Mortar.

 Midnight Bisou made her next start in the Beldame Stakes at Belmont on September 28, ridden by John Velazquez as Mike Smith was not available for the race.
 She was the overwhelming favorite in a field of five, going off at odds of 3-20.
-She bumped with Spring in the Wind at the start then settled a length behind her during the first half mile.
+She bumped with Spring in the Wind at the start, then settled a length behind her during the first half mile.
 Around the turn, Midnight Bisou edged to the lead, joined by Wow Cat.
 Spring in the Wind gave way, eventually finishing last.
 Wow Cat remained in contention until late in the stretch when Midnight Bisou started to draw away, winning by 3 1/2 lengths.
 "It was pretty easy for her," Velazquez said.
 "I didn't have to do very much."

 Despite some interest in having her make her final start of the year against male horses in the Breeders' Cup Classic, Bloom said they would stick to the fillies and mares division.
 "She's done everything we've wanted her to do this year, and that started with (targeting) the Breeders' Cup Distaff and working back.
 So at this point, the logical thing is to follow that path and take down that division with a perfect year."

 Her owners originally planned to sell Midnight Bisou at the Fasig-Tipton November sale as a broodmare prospect.
 However, shortly before the Distaff, Bloom announced that she had been withdrawn from the sale and would race in 2020.

 In the Breeder's Cup Distaff, Midnight Bisou was defeated by the Argentinian mare Blue Prize, who was then sold as a broodmare prospect at the Fasig-Tipton sale.

 2020: five-year-old campaign

 Midnight Bisou started her 2020 campaign with a second place in the 2020 edition of The Saudi Cup, behind only Maximum Security.
+Maximum Security was subsequently disqualified for a presumed drug violation, which elevated Midnight Bisou to first.
 Midnight Bisou went on to win the Fleur De Lis Stakes and place second in the Personal Ensign Stakes.
-On September 30, 2020, it was announced that Midnight Bisou would be retired following a sesamoid fracture after a September 28 workout.
+On September 30, 2020, it was announced that she would be retired following a sesamoid fracture after a September 28 workout.

 In the 2020 World's Best Racehorse Rankings, Midnight Bisou was rated on 118, making her the equal 80th best racehorse in the world.